SnehaPopuri/car-dashboard-ui/README.md

 npm install
 ```

-3. Create a .env file based on .env.example and fill in your Firebase credentials:
+3. Create a .env file based on .env.example and fill in your Firebase credentials and CORS settings:
 ```
 DB_USER=root
 DB_PASSWORD=password